 We share pictures, videos, or texts and present ourselves, our experiences, thoughts, feelings, or even our heart projects on the respective platform.
 And that’s exactly what can be so dangerous for our self-confidence.
 At least if we cannot (yet) differentiate ourselves from the opinion of other people.
-Some people turn to self-affirmations from 2MinuteAffirmations to help them cope with this social media impact on their self-esteem.
+Some people turn to self-affirmations to help them cope with this social media impact on their self-esteem.

 Social media such as Instagram can become dangerous if I can only believe that I am beautiful, lovable, or good enough through a certain number of likes.
 If one negative comment on my photo is enough to make me doubt myself.
 When my own thoughts are already over-critical and the comments of others only confirm me even more.
 When I make my own worth dependent on other people’s opinions.

 As long as we don’t know our own worth, even the most anonymous user has the power to hurt us.

 Imagine getting hurt and getting a deep wound.
 What are you doing?
 You’ll probably go to the doctor, where she’ll be treated (cleaned and then sewn, glued, or stapled).